AdrienV/BuildIgniter/README.md

 ```

 ### Launch the project
-If you don't have any server, you can install WAMP / MAMP (http://www.wampserver.com/) and drag sources in the /www folder
+If you don't have any server, install WAMP / MAMP (http://www.wampserver.com/) and drag sources in the /www folder
 ``` bash
 # launch your project in your browser
 (http://localhost/MyProjectName)
 ```
-/!\ You will get errors at this step, you need to configure your database
+/!\ You will get errors at this step, you need to configure your database /!\

 ## Configure